Daddiator/hello-world/README.md

 # hello-world
 Hello world repository

         Joseph Thomas: QOU469

-   I was born in a tiny super-cluster of galaxies, within the 3rd largest galaxy,
-    locally referred to as Milky-Way galaxy,  within which I live in on the 3rd planet, orbiting a mid-sized star, known locally to as "The Sun".
-If you happen to visit this planet, which many of it in habitant call Earth, Do try Moon Pies, If like a sweet treats.
-    They're originally an Earth snack food, so despite the name you're not likely to find on Moon.
-"The Moon"is the name given to the only naturally-occurring satelite orbitting the planet Earth.
-    Not be confused with "Moon Tacos",  of which, I have no first hand experience.
+        Deep within a tiny, nested, super-cluster of galaxies, in its 451st largest galactic subset-cluster, in its 6th largest member galaxy, known as the Milky-Way, which contains at least 100 billion star systems, there is a mid-sized star, known as "The Sun", and in its 3rd planetary orbit, is my home planet ("Earth").
+You are unlikely to find me here, because even I don't really know where I am.

+        However, if by some miracle you do reach Earth, I have one recomendation: Gather as many "Moon Pies" as you can.
+You'll need to do research on how to safely obtain Moon Pies, by the ton.
+Note: Moon Pies should NOT be confused with "Moon Tacos".
+Moon Pies are originally an Earth snack food.
+So despite the name, you're not likely to find them on the Moon.*

+        * The Moon" is a naturally-occurring satelite, orbitting the planet Earth.